Translate

 What support is there available for improving emotional and social development of children:

 Children’s social and emotional development affects their behaviour and their learning.
-We support their development in this area by:
+We support their development in this area by taking a nurturing approach and through:

 • Sensitive teaching and a commitment to flexibility.